 When to choose a DSLR

-Mirrorless camera zealots will argue, but the DSLR vs mirrorless battle is not a one-way fight.
-DSLRs have disadvantages, but they have advantages too.
-They’re bigger, fatter, chunkier and more ‘grippable’.
-They handle better with bigger lenses (and lenses are getting bigger, year by year) and they have more space for external controls, so you spend less time navigating digital interfaces, tapping at touchscreens (try that when they’re damp with mist or rain or you’re wearing gloves) and their batteries last all day instead of just the morning.
+DSLRs are bigger, fatter, chunkier and more ‘grippable’.
+They handle better with bigger lenses (and lenses are getting bigger, year by year) and they have more space for external controls, so you spend less time navigating digital interfaces and tapping at touchscreens – and their batteries last all day instead of just the morning.

 They also have optical viewfinders.
 Mirrorless users might not care, but DSLR fans would never swap the ‘naked eye’ viewfinder image of a DSLR for a digital simulation, no matter how good.

 There’s another thing.
-If you’re on a tight budget you’ll have to work hard to find a mirrorless camera with a viewfinder for the same price as a DSLR – and all DSLRs have viewfinders.
-Actually, we’ll go further.
-You will struggle to get a mirrorless APS-C camera with a viewfinder for the same prices as a Nikon D3500 or a Canon EOS 2000D.
-Except for the Sony A6000, but that’s a five-year-old camera.
-DSLRs are amongst the best cameras for beginners.
+If you’re on a tight budget you’ll have to work hard to find a mirrorless camera with a viewfinder for the same price as a DSLR – you will struggle to get a mirrorless APS-C camera with a viewfinder for the same prices as a Nikon D3500 or a Canon EOS 2000D.
+DSLRs are still amongst the best cameras for beginners.